ScottKirvan/FreeWPC/README.md

 This looks GREAT!
 A 2011 [Google Code](https://code.google.com/archive/p/freewpc/wikis/UbuntuGCC6809Install.wiki) archive which describes the process of creating GCC6809 (a cross-compiler for the Motorolla 6809 chipset) on Ubuntu - specifically for FreeWPC.
 This site looks like a great source of information.
+UPDATE 20210319 - I tried this - it was looking so promising, but I was building in WSL Ubuntu 18.04.
+Everything up to the patch went great and it all looked very promising, but building the patched source failed.
+I'm guessing it's because of changes in more modern C++ versions.
+C++ was, at best, at version 10 in 2010 (currently, it's V17), so we may need to roll back to an older ubuntu or find some other way to build with an older c++.
+This sounds like a ideal reason for a Docker container - haha!

 [Flippers.be](https://www.flippers.be/freewpc.html) looks to be another good resource.
 It has a step-by-step explanation of how to start with an empty ROM and piece by piece, add functionality.